 By Brent Felgner -- Home Textiles Today, 10/31/2005 12:00:00 AM

 New York — The global supply chain is under a siege caused by increasing volumes — particularly through the nation's ports — pushing the limits of infrastructure, business practices, forecasting and planning, according to The Waterfront Coalition, a private group of shippers.

 “You're trying to move an ever-increasing amount of trade through these ports that have no more room to grow, land-wise, and you're trying to do it all from 9-to-5.
 And it's just not working,” said Robin Lanier, executive director of the association.

 With port traffic forecast to double over the next 10 years, beginning those changes now is critical, Lanier said.
-The fix, he said, lies in a public-private partnership to address the congestion along with the infrastructure needs of the entire marine container transportation system.
-The issues need to be part of a larger national policy, under the U.S. Department of Transportation addressing the movement of goods, according to Lanier.
+The fix, she said, lies in a public-private partnership to address the congestion along with the infrastructure needs of the entire marine container transportation system.
+The issues need to be part of a larger national policy, under the U.S. Department of Transportation, addressing the movement of goods, according to Lanier.